 Jack Wardsley's life took a dark turn when his police partner was killed.

 Hoping to help, the police department offers him one final chance to save his job after a string of violent behavior.
-Take some time off to go on an all expenses paid cruise to relax and unwind.

 Little does he know that on the cruise ship he will have to face something so horrible that it makes his life before boarding seem almost pleasant.